Core-softened water-alcohol mixtures: the solute-size effects

 where $\vec r(t_0) =$ and $\vec r(t)$ denote the particle position at a time $t_0$ and at a later time $t$, respectively.
 The MSD is then related to the diffusion coefficient $D$ by the Einstein relation,

 For alcohol molecules we have considered the center of mass displacement.
+Then, the diffusion anomaly region was obtained via the $(D^*, P^*)$ isotherms.
+For regular fluids, it is expected that $D^*$ decreases with $P^*$.
+However, anomalous fluids (as water and the CSW fluid) have diffusion anomaly, characterized by an increase in $D^*$ with $P^*$.
+With this, the diffusion anomaly extrema (DE) may be defined using the minima and maxima in these curves~\cite{alan2008,franzeseJCP2010,marques2020a}.

 The onset of crystallization was monitored analyzing the local structural environment of particles by means of the Polyhedral Template Matching (PTM) method implemented in the Ovito software~\cite{Larsen2016,ovito}.
 Ovito was also employed to visualize the phases and take the system snapshots.